luminovang/documentation/routing/examples.md

 ### CLI Implementation

-To register command controllers within NovaKit CLI, you can use the `command()` method to define command routes.
-Unlike HTTP methods (`post`, `get`, `put`, etc.), CLI commands are triggered directly from the command line and do not use traditional HTTP routing methods.
+To register command controllers in `CLI` routing, you must use the `command` method only, to define commands.
+Unlike the HTTP routing that support methods like (`post`, `get`, `put`, etc.), the `CLI` commands are triggered directly from the command line tool and do not use traditional HTTP request methods in handling commands.

-**Registering Command Controllers**
+**Registering Controllers**

-You can register command controllers using the `command()` method with the following syntax.
+To register command controllers and grouped middleware security, use the `command` and `before` method within the `group` closure callback.
+All commands belonging to a group should be wrapped in same `group` closure do not define multiple group with same name, it must be unique just like you will do on HTTP routing.

-All commands belonging to a group should be wrapped in `group` method closure.
+Bellow example we register a command route with 'foo' name, mapped to 'CommandController::foo' to handle the execution.

 ```php
 <?php